Cecil B. Demented: Plot

 As Honey seems to become more comfortable with her situation, possibly developing Stockholm syndrome, she watches a television special discussing her disappearance.
-Persons who knew her, including her ex-husband, are interviewed and come clean about how mean-spirited she was in daily life.
+People who knew her, including her ex-husband, are interviewed and come clean about how mean-spirited she was in daily life.
 Honey now realizes that her desire to escape would only lead her back to Hollywood, where she is hated for being rude.
-She resists the idea of joining Cecil's followers but soon reconsiders and declares herself "Demented forever", burning a brand into her arm and officially joining the motley crew.
+She resists the idea of joining Cecil's followers but soon reconsiders and declares herself "Demented forever", having her arm branded and officially joining the motley crew.

-The SprocketHoles then invade the set of the Forrest Gump sequel being filmed in Baltimore, at Honey's suggestion.
+The Sprocket Holes then invade the set of the Forrest Gump sequel being filmed in Baltimore, at Honey's suggestion.
 Upon arrival, they subdue and replace many of the film's crew.
-A gunfight breaks out between Cecil's friends and Teamsters who got free.
+A gunfight breaks out between Cecil's cohorts and Teamsters who got free.
 Members of Cecil's crew are either killed or wounded.
-The surviving SprocketHoles and Honey flee to a nearby pornographic theater and seek refuge inside.
+The surviving Sprocket Holes and Honey flee to a nearby pornographic theater and seek refuge inside.
 The audience helps Cecil escape.

 At their last location, Cecil is shooting the final scene at a local drive-in while law enforcement are alerted.
 Cecil and the crew invade the projection room, and he proceeds to excite the crowd into a frenzy.
-He asks Honey to light her hair on fire for the final shot (which she does).
-With the film finished, the SprocketHoles start having sex in public before the authorities step in.
+He asks Honey to light her hair on fire for the final shot, which she does.
+With the film finished, the Sprocket Holes start having sex in public before the authorities step in.
 Cecil sets himself completely ablaze as police arrive, to give Honey a chance to escape.
 In the ensuing chaos, some crew members escape with the raw film footage while others are shot.
-Taken into custody, she is surprised and pleased by the new affection that the crowd has shown to her as she is put into the police van.
+Taken into custody, Honey is surprised and pleased by the new affection that the crowd has shown to her as she is led into a police van.